Our Stance on Net-Zero

 Accountable

 To mobilize ACCOUNTABLE pathways, we require all Funding for Net-Zero applicants to clearly state the metrics they will use to evaluate the impact of their projects.
 We work with grantees to track progress on these metrics to keep them aligned with their emissions reduction goals.
-Additionally, we offer comprehensive resources in Curriculum for Net-Zero designed to spark critical thinking and opportunities to explore the most practical and impactful approaches to achieve net-zero.
+Additionally, we offer comprehensive resources in Curriculum for Net-Zero, designed to spark critical thinking and offer opportunities to explore the most practical and impactful approaches to achieving net-zero.

 Collaborative